 Once a tattoo heals and a scar develops, there’s little you can do about it.
 The scar will fade with time.
 You can also try some of the following home remedies, but there’s little evidence they’ll remove it completely.

-A scar-fading ointment, such as Bio Oil or Mederma, may help diminish scars.
+A scar-fading ointment, such as Bio Oil or Mederma, may help diminish the appearance of scars.
 You’ll need to wear sunscreen so the scar doesn’t darken while wearing the ointment.

 Aloe vera is known for its skin-healing properties.
 It’s most beneficial for wounds, particularly burns.
 It’s not known whether aloe vera will actually heal a tattoo scar.